austinnoronha/AWS-Docker-Simple-Wesbite/README.md

 - Create an EC2 Ubuntu instance with port 22 for ssh open
 - SSH to the instancce
 - Crete a project dir and cretae a simple HTML to display
+- Create a <a href="https://github.com/austinnoronha/AWS-Docker-Simple-Wesbite/blob/main/dockerfile">dockerfile</a> with the project and OS info

 __Run CMD__